AdaCore/spark2014/lrm/source/packages.rst

-Each item of visible state of a private library unit (and any descendants thereof) must be connected, directly or indirectly, to a *specific state abstraction* of some public library unit.
+Each item of visible state of a private library unit (and any descendants thereof) must be connected, directly or indirectly, to a *encapsulating* state abstraction of some public library unit.
 This is done using the Part_Of ``property`` or aspect, associated with each declaration of the visible state of the private unit.

-The unit declaring the specific state abstraction identified by the Part_Of ``property`` or aspect need not be its parent, but it must be a unit whose body has visibility on the private library unit, while being *more visible* than the original unit.
-Furthermore, the unit declaring the specific state abstraction must denote the the corresponding item of visible state in its Refined_State aspect to indicate that it includes this part of the visible state of the private unit.
+The unit declaring the encapsulating state abstraction identified by the Part_Of ``property`` or aspect need not be its parent, but it must be a unit whose body has visibility on the private library unit, while being *more visible* than the original unit.
+Furthermore, the unit declaring the encapsulating state abstraction must denote the the corresponding item of visible state in its Refined_State aspect to indicate that it includes this part of the visible state of the private unit.
 That is, the two specifications, one in the private unit, and one in the body of the (typically) public unit, must match one another.

-Hidden state declared in the private part of a unit also requires a Part_Of ``property`` or aspect, but it must be connected to a specific state abstraction of the same unit.
+Hidden state declared in the private part of a unit also requires a Part_Of ``property`` or aspect, but it must be connected to an encapsulating state abstraction of the same unit.

-The ``property`` or aspect Part_Of is used to specify the specific state abstraction of the (typically) public unit with which a private unit's visible state item is associated.
+The ``property`` or aspect Part_Of is used to specify the encapsulating state abstraction of the (typically) public unit with which a private unit's visible state item is associated.